Theoretical guarantees for lifted samplers: No Peskun ordering in all generality

 \section{No Peskun ordering in all generality}

 In this section, we show using an example that it is not possible to obtain a Peskun ordering in all generality when considering the general definition of lifted samplers in \cite{andrieu2021peskun}.
-The Peskun ordering that we consider is the generalized version given in Lemma 33 in \cite{andrieu2018uniform}.
-Let us consider two ergodic reversible transition kernels $P_1$ and $P_2$ operating on the same space $(\Xset, \Xalg)$ and leaving $\pi$ invariant.
-We say that there exists a (generalized) Peskun ordering between $P_1$ and $P_2$ if there exists some $M > 0$ such that for each $B \in \Xalg$,
+The Peskun ordering that we consider is the generalized version given in \autoref{Lemma:ordering}.
+Let us consider two $\pi$-reversible transition kernels $P_1$ and $P_2$ operating on the same space $(\Xset, \Xalg)$.
+We say that there exists a (generalized) Peskun ordering between $P_1$ and $P_2$ if there exists some $\alpha \in (0, 1]$ such that, for any $x \in \Xset$ and $A \in \Xalg$,